Butter Dipped Biscuits

 - Put melted butter into an 8x8 baking dish.

-- In a medium bowl, mix together the flour, sugar and baking powder.
+In a medium bowl, mix together the flour, sugar, baking powder and salt.

 Pour in the buttermilk.
 Stir until a loose dough forms.
 Batter will be a bit sticky.